 Through this, healthcare services save millions of dollars linked with the cost of medical equipment loss.

 Laboratories and nurse stations have limited supplies of important items like blood containers, masks, needles, and others.
 With WiFi, inventory management would be less hassle.
 When there’s a short in supplies, the inventory app can alert the staff about the situation.

 However, to make all the advantages mentioned above as well as below, you need to invest in WiFi bandwidth management solutions.

 Xceednet’s services would cover the whole hospital premises.
 All Xceednet plans support unlimited MikroTik Routers which is what you only need to install.
-You don’t need expensive, hard-to-maintain servers since Xceednet is a cloud-based solution hosted on reliable Amazon AWS.
+You don’t need expensive, hard-to-maintain servers since Xceednet is a 100% cloud-based solution hosted on reliable Amazon AWS.